galletcorentin/galletcorentin/boardgames/content/solar_titans.md

 extensions:
   - Base game V1
   - Engine meeples
+  - Updated to V2
-  - Soon : update V2 and two full boxes
+  - V2 full boxes x2

 ## What is its condition, new ? used ? bad ?
 #condition: new